vgarmy/results-summary-component-main/src/README.md

 How too add json to a react comoponent.
 Learned mora about flexboxex.

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development

-Still nedd to learn about best proctice qith flex.
-Need more rect skills and start with the some react css library
+Still need to learn about best practice with flex.
+Need more react skills and start with the some react css library.
+And mobil first worlflow.

 ## Author